The geometry of jamming algorithms in the random Lorentz gas

-In order to shed a new light on both jamming robustness and density, we here consider the random Lorentz gas (RLG), a single-particle model that belongs to the hard sphere universality class in the limit $d\rightarrow\infty$.
+In order to shed a new light on both jamming robustness and density, we here consider the random Lorentz gas (RLG), a single-particle model that belongs to the hard sphere universality class in the limit $d\rightarrow\infty$~\cite{biroli2021interplay}.
 But what is jamming -- an ostensibly collective phenomenon -- in a single-particle system?
-Inspired by a recent geometrical study~\cite{Bonnet2024}, we propose a class of GD-like volume ascent (VA) algorithms for identifying jammed IS for this model.
+Inspired by a recent geometrical study~\cite{Bonnet2024} and connections between the Voronoi network and jamming~\cite{morse2014}, we identify jammed ISs as inscribed spheres and propose a class of GD-like volume ascent (VA) algorithms for identifying them.
 This approach determines $\varphi_\mathrm{J0}$ for the RLG and illuminates the algorithm dependence of jamming more generally.
 Remarkably, we also find that $P_F(f)$ converges to the anomalous infinite-dimensional hard-sphere scaling for all algorithms, thus illuminating its geometrical origin.
-These advances not only pave the way for a deeper understanding of jamming but also hold the potential for improving high-dimensional optimization with hard constraints, which notably appear in computational geometry~\cite{de2000computational,preparata2012computational,toth2017handbook} and robust optimization~\cite{ben2009robust}.
+These advances not only pave the way for a deeper understanding of jamming but also hold the potential for improving high-dimensional optimization with hard constraints, which notably appear in the fields of computational geometry~\cite{de2000computational,preparata2012computational,toth2017handbook} and robust optimization~\cite{ben2009robust}.